Has anyone been through this process?

 I went through this at the start of this year, at the Ausländerbehörde in Berlin.
 I gather that you're already in Germany and not applying through an Embassy somewhere...and I think for Australians and NZers its the same process.

 I had to wait a couple weeks for an appointment, and before doing that, had to register at the local Burgeramt to get my Personalauswiesnummer (personal I.D. number).
 But once I had the appointment, I went along on the day with photo copy of passport, a bank statement from my Australian bank account (just a print out from internet banking), a copy of my travel insurance (which was only valid for 10 months) and I think that's pretty much it.
 I also had a confirmed(but not paid for) print out for a flight back to Aus for around the same date as my insurance expiration date, but the lady didn't care about that.
-THey gave me a working holiday visa on the spot which was valid for 12 months from date of issue, despite my insurance not going the full time etc. over 6 years ago
+THey gave me a working holiday visa on the spot which was valid for 12 months from date of issue, despite my insurance not going the full time etc. almost 7 years ago

 Hi I am a New Zealander currently living in Germany needing a working holiday visa and I was hoping to apply by post.
 I live on the border with Luxembourg and I was hoping that someone would know of something closer than Berlin.
-I have found one in Frankfurt I believe. about 5 years agoAnswered by megan via WorldNomads.com
+I have found one in Frankfurt I believe. over 5 years agoAnswered by megan via WorldNomads.com

 Hi there, Where r u applying from because I did it in London at the german embassy with proof of funds in aussie dollars, 12 months travel insurance dated from the day i intended the visa to start and self addressed registered post courier bag.
 She was really good at the counter and said even though I had the money i still needed a flight to germany for the intended start day of the visa.
 So i went home booked a flight that morning and faxed it to her and i picked my visum up the next day.

-To the other person, i dont think u can do it by post, uve gotta apply in person but I wouldve thought it might just be at the local alien office, no joke. about 5 years agoAnswered by kiwi via WorldNomads.com
+To the other person, i dont think u can do it by post, uve gotta apply in person but I wouldve thought it might just be at the local alien office, no joke. over 5 years agoAnswered by kiwi via WorldNomads.com

 Hi I am living in germany I have everyhting for my working holiday visa but health insurance.
 Can someone please link me up with a CHEAP german health insurance for 1 yr.
 Also I hear once you pay the money for the insurance you can then leave and get a refund of your money.
 I only want the german health insurance so I can get my 1 yr working holiday visa.
 Once I have it then I plan to leave it and get my money back. can ANYONE relate to this?
 Has anyone done it?
-I need to get my health insurance sorted asap! pls help me guys, cheers about 4 years agoAnswered by Joel C via WorldNomads.com
+I need to get my health insurance sorted asap! pls help me guys, cheers over 4 years agoAnswered by Joel C via WorldNomads.com

 @ Joel C its cheaper to get travel insurance (and easier) than trying to get german health insurance.
-Just make sure your travel insurance covers you for "at least €30,000 and including costs for medical evacuation/repatriation" - helpful to print this out and highlight it. almost 4 years agoAnswered by James via WorldNomads.com
+Just make sure your travel insurance covers you for "at least €30,000 and including costs for medical evacuation/repatriation" - helpful to print this out and highlight it. over 4 years agoAnswered by James via WorldNomads.com

 Does anyone know how long your passport needs to be valid for post the expiration date of the visa you're applying for?
 I'd read 3 months.
 Is this true?